-Immediately prior to the completion of this offering, there will be 386 shares of common stock outstanding and one stockholder of record.
+[Immediately prior to the completion of this offering, there will be 100 shares of common stock outstanding and one stockholder of record.]
 At that time, we will have no other shares of capital stock outstanding.
 The following table sets out certain ownership information with respect to our common stock for those persons who directly or indirectly own, control or hold with the power to vote 5% or more of our outstanding common stock and all officers and directors as a group.
-Shareholders who own 25% or more of the Company's shares may have a significant impact on any shareholder vote of the Company.
 The address of each individual and entity included below is 660 Madison Avenue, Suite 1600, New York, NY 10065.

-Immediately Prior to This Offering Immediately After This Offering(1) Type of Shares Shares Name Ownership Owned Percentage Owned Percentage Silver Spike Capital, LLC Direct 386 100% 3,571,815(2) 59%(2) Scott Gordon Direct 14,286 Indirect(3) 386 100% 3,571,815(2) 59%(2) All officers and directors as a group (5 persons) Direct 24,286 Indirect 386 100% 3,571,815(2) 59%(2)
+Immediately Prior to This Offering Immediately After This Offering(1) Type of Shares Shares Name Ownership Owned Percentage Owned Percentage Silver Spike Capital, LLC Direct 100 100% 100 Scott Gordon(2) Indirect 100 100% 100 All officers and directors as a group (5 persons) Indirect 100 100% 100

-(1) Assumes the issuance of 6,071,429 shares of common stock offered hereby.
-Does not reflect shares of common stock reserved for issuance upon exercise of the underwriters' over-allotment option.

-- (2) Silver Spike Capital, LLC will purchase between approximately \$50 million and \$60 million of the Company's common stock in the offering.
-The figures in the table assume that Silver Spike Capital, LLC purchases approximately \$50 million of common stock in the offering.
-If Silver Spike Capital, LLC purchases \$60 million of common stock in the offering, it will own 4,286,101 shares (71% of the shares outstanding) immediately after the offering. - (3) Represents shares held by our Adviser.
-Mr. Gordon may be deemed to beneficially own the shares held by our Adviser by virtue of his indirect control of our Adviser.
-Mr. Gordon disclaims beneficial ownership of the shares held by our Adviser except to the extent of his pecuniary interest in the shares.

-Less than 1%
+- (1) Assumes the issuance of [] shares of common stock offered hereby.
+Does not reflect shares of common stock reserved for issuance upon exercise of the underwriters' over-allotment option. - (2) Mr. Gordon may be deemed to beneficially own the shares held by our Adviser by virtue of his indirect control of our Adviser.
+Mr. Gordon disclaims beneficial ownership of the shares held by our Adviser except to the extent of his pecuniary interest in the shares. - Less than 1%